pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

     }
 }
 ```

->Using backward comparability component from support package, requires additional dependencies, which will result in increasing  [apk](https://en.wikipedia.org/wiki/Android_application_package) size.
+Using a backward compatibility component from a support package requires additional dependencies, which will result in increasing the [APK](https://en.wikipedia.org/wiki/Android_application_package) size.

-* Layout XML file : [XML](https://en.wikipedia.org/wiki/XML) is a tag based file which represents a static layout design view , which can be embedded into activities.
+* Layout XML file: [XML](https://en.wikipedia.org/wiki/XML) is a tag based file which represents a static layout design view, which can be embedded into activities.
 A layout file can be attached to an Activity by calling `setContentView(int)` method.

->** A single XML file can be attached with multiple activities and there are many types of XML files, to design menu, shapes, selectors or to store global constant values.**
+    A single XML file can be attached with multiple activities and there are many types of XML files, to design menu, shapes, selectors or to store global constant values.**

-> The design can also be created at run time (while app is running) using Java or Kotlin code which is helpful when you have no idea about number of views to be drawn on the screen in dynamic environment.
+    The design can also be created at run time (while the app is running) using Java or Kotlin code.
+This is helpful when you have no idea about the number of views to be drawn on the screen in dynamic environment.

-* Application : An application is a **single** entity which represents the whole app.
+* Application: An application is a **single** entity which represents the whole app.
 It is the first instance to be initialized by Android OS, so often being used to declare global constants or configure services like crash-reposting, analysis, [dependency injections]()  which are required to run the app.

-> You can provide your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the "android:name" attribute in your AndroidManifest.xml's <application> tag.
+    You can provide your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the "android:name" attribute in your AndroidManifest.xml's <application> tag.

-* LifeCycle : LifeCycle mean series of methods which will be invoked by android OS according to the current state of the android components.
-An activity's LifecCycle consist of various methods , described below
+* LifeCycle: LifeCycle corresponds to a series of methods which will be invoked by the Android OS according to the current state of the process.
+LifeCycle methods are described below:

 ```
 public class MainActivity extends AppCompatActivity {